shacker/tangerine/readme.md

 View is at ...

 By default, the emails of approved comments are added to an ApprovedCommentors table, and future comments from those email addresses will be auto-approved.
 To disable this setting, turn it off in the Admin config.

+## Adding Functionality

+Tangerine does not (yet?) provide "plugin" capability like WordPress because we feel that most new functionality can be provided as a template tag created in your own app.
+Please see the template tags provided by Tangerine as examples, then create your customizations in your own app or project and load them into your template customizations.
+If you think others would benefit from the same functionality, make a pull request!

+Functionality that cannot be provided by template tags should be submitted as a pull request to Tangerine.